 On the northern elevation (facing Whites Road) the maximum height is ±4.61m, on the western elevation ±8.037m, the east elevation ±7.841m and the south elevation ±7.069m.
 These elevation heights are the height measured from natural ground level (NGL) to the wall plate height.
 According to the zoning by-law height from NGL to wall plate should be 6.5m.
 Due to the topography of the property, this is not possible.
-If the highest point of the proposed monopitch roof was turned to face south and not north as in this instance, the wall plate height would have been complied with and the highest point of the mono pitch roof to the south, would however cause the proposed dwelling to not follow the contours of the property and be higher than viewed from the south.
+If the highest point of the proposed monopitch roof was turned to face south and not north as in this instance, the wall plate height would have been complied with and the highest point of the mono pitch roof would in all probability complied with the maximum parameter of 8.5m.
+Facing the mono pitch roof to the south, would however cause the proposed dwelling to not follow the contours of the property and be higher than viewed from the south.
 The proposed design ensures that the primary dwelling is lower as viewed from the south.